Foundations of regular variation on topological spaces: Random measures and point processes

-For $k\geq 1$, denote by $\Mpk$ the subset of $\Mp$ which consists of all counting measures with the total mass at most $k$, and let $\Mpk[0]$ consist of the zero measure (recall that all measures from $\Mp$ are assumed to be supported by the union of all sets from $\sX$).
-Furthermore, let $\Mpx$ be the family of all subsets $\Me\subset \Mp$ such that there exists a Borel $A\in\sX$ with $\me(A)\geq k$ for all $m\in \Me$.
+For $k\geq 1$, denote by $\Mpk$ the subset of $\Mp$ consisting of all counting measures with total mass at most $k$, and let $\Mpk[0]$ consist only of the zero measure (recall that all measures in $\Mp$ are assumed to be supported by the union of all sets in $\sX$).
+Furthermore, let $\Mpx$ be the family of all subsets $\Me\subset \Mp$ such that there exists a Borel $A\in\sX$ with $\me(A)\geq k$ for all $\me\in \Me$.
 It is easy to see that $\Mpx$ is a topologically and scaling consistent ideal with a countable open base.
-The union of all sets from $\Mpx$ is the complement to $\Mpk[k-1]$.
+The union of all sets in $\Mpx$ is the complement of $\Mpk[k-1]$.

-\begin{remark} When working with counting measures of finite total mass, it may be useful to assume that $\sX$ is a trivial ideal on $\XX$, that is, it contains $\XX$.
-Then the ideal $\Mpx$ consists of all sets $\Me\subset\Mp$ such that $\me(\XX)\geq k$ for all $\me\in\Me$. \end{remark}